idugalic/digital-restaurant/README.md

     - **HTTP and WebSockets API** by segregating Command and Query
     - we don't synchronize on the backend
     - we provide WebSockets for the frontend to handle async nature of the backend
+    - we use H2 SQL database as event store
+    - we use H2 SQL database to store materialized views (query side)
  - [Monolith 2](#monolith-2-rest-api-by-not-segregating-command-and-query)
     - **REST API** by not segregating Command and Query
     - we synchronize on the backend side
+    - we use H2 SQL database as event store
+    - we use H2 SQL database to store materialized views (query side)
  - [Monolith 3](#monolith-3-stomp-over-websockets-api-we-are-async-all-the-way)
     - **WebSockets API**
     - we are async all the way
+    - we use H2 SQL database as event store
+    - we use H2 SQL database to store materialized views (query side)

 **Microservices**